Samuel Dunlop

 Col. Samuel Dunlop, CMG (8 March 1838 – 28 June 1917) was a British civil servant and officer in the Royal Artillery.
-He served in several capacities as a member of the Straits Settlements civil service but is perhaps best known as the Inspector-General of Police, in Singapore.
+He served in several capacities as a member of the Straits Settlements civil service but is perhaps best known as the Inspector-General of Police (IGP) for the Straits Settlements Police Force, headquartered in British Singapore, and responsible for the police forces of Singapore, British Penang, and British Malacca.

 Dunlop was born in Derriaghy, County Antrim, the son of Samuel Dunlop.
-He was the father of Sir Thomas Dacre Dunlop.
-He died in Highgate, London, aged 79.

-Pangkor Treaty 1874

-The Pangkor meeting took place in the middle of January 1874 on board the Colonial Steamer Pluto moored off the picturesque Island of Pangkor, off Perak state – the oldest Sultanate of the three Western states.

-The three parties involved in the fateful engagement were the British, the Malay rulers, and the Chinese.